 Risks of using an electric toothbrush

 As with just about everything, there are a few potential downsides to consider.
-The main risk of usual an electric toothbrush, Stepka says, is the same as the main risk of using a manual toothbrush: the possibility that you might brush too hard.
+The main risk of usual an electric toothbrush, Stepka says, is the same as the main risk of using a manual toothbrush: The possibility that you might brush too hard.

 “You might think that brushing harder equals getting your teeth cleaner, but brushing too hard can actually wear at your tooth enamel and your gums,” Stepka warns.
 Yikes!
-However, the pressure sensors on some models of electric toothbrushes can be a good way to make sure you’re not doing this kind of damage when you brush.
+But the pressure sensors on some models of electric toothbrushes can be a good way to make sure you’re not doing this kind of damage when you brush.

 Some other downsides:

 - Cost: Electric toothbrushes are more expensive than their manual counterparts and require new brush heads every three months or so, which adds to the overall cost of ownership.

 - Discomfort: Some people find the sensation of the brush moving in their mouth to be uncomfortable or off-putting.
 This may be especially true if you have sensory processing issues.

 - Electricity: It may sound like a no-brainer, but electric toothbrushes require electricity to operate!
 This means they may be inconvenient or even impossible to recharge if you don’t have access to a reliable power source, like during travel.